JyotismoyKalita/JLinearRegression/README.md

 ## j_lr.h

 The `j_lr.h` contains the functions to perform linear regressions on the numframes.
-It strictly uses the _gradient descent_ algorithm for performing linear regression.

 It also allows to `save` the generated model. `load` a pretrained model and `retrain` a pretrained model.